alpha-bytes/zs50-content/lectures/week2.md

 >
 > Trailhead has two good modules on Apex Enterprise Patterns if you'd like to learn more.
 Links are provided in the *Related Content* section below.

-For now, if you remember nothing else from this section, remember:
-> Trigger delegation.
-Just Do It.
+For now, if you remember nothing else from this section, remember: **Trigger delegation.
+Just Do It.** 👍

 #### Apex Collection Types

-Lists are one of the collection data types available in Apex.
-The others being `Sets` and `Maps`.
+Lists are one of the collection data types available in Apex, the others being `Set` and `Map`.
 Check out the [Collections](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_collections.htm) page in the Apex developer guide for more info.
 Here are the primary characteristics to know for each:

 |Collection Type| Primary Characteristic
 |--|--